Franklinton (Columbus, Ohio): Scioto Peninsula

 The Scioto Peninsula is a geographic peninsula on the west bank of the Scioto River.
 The land was part of the early Franklinton settlement, and it is still largely considered part of the neighborhood, though some definitions place it in Downtown Columbus.
 The city government first designated the land as part of downtown in 1998, due to park improvements and COSI's establishment there at the time.
 The 2003 Franklinton Plan acknowledged that neighborhood residents perceive the space as distant and separated from their neighborhood, and recommended plant- and tree-lined corridors to visually link the areas.

 The peninsula is defined by the Scioto River to the east, northeast, and southeast, and the easternmost set of Norfolk Southern railway tracks to the northwest, west, and southwest.
 The land, once primarily industrial, houses the National Veterans Memorial and Museum, the COSI science museum, the Toledo and Ohio Central Railroad Station, a police station, the Lower Scioto Greenway, and the parks Genoa Park, Dorrian Green, and the Memorial Grove.
 All other spaces are used for parking or are vacant lots awaiting redevelopment.

 Redevelopment planning dates as early as 1908 with the Columbus Plan, which envisioned a set of large buildings and lush grounds from downtown into Franklinton, similar to the National Mall in D.C.
 The planned development only partially took place, and only on the peninsula with the creation of Central High School in 1924.
 The first modern planning for the site began in 1986 with the Riverfront Strategic Plan, followed by the Scioto Peninsula Plan in 1989.
 Redevelopments in 1997 displaced homeless residents of the area, and forced the closure of a shelter and relocation of another.
 The nonprofit Community Shelter Board established the Scioto Peninsula Relocation Task Force to find stable housing and support services for these displaced residents.

 The Scioto Peninsula project (also branded as The Peninsula) was first planned in 2012.
-It subsequently went though multiple design and developer changes.
+It subsequently went through multiple design and developer changes.
 The first phase, which was approved in May 2020 and broke ground that September, includes four buildings: an office building, hotel, and two apartment buildings, all estimated to open in summer 2022.
 It is estimated the site may eventually hold 20 buildings, including 1,800 residences, 400 hotel rooms, 2 million square feet of offices, and 200,000 square feet of restaurant and retail space.
 The 20-acre site is part of the downtown community reinvestment area, and so will receive a 15-year, 100 percent tax abatement once completed.